 Dealing with a death or Probate can be a very emotional and complicated process at the best of times but now in particular we know you need that extra support and guidance.
-To help the current situation, we have adapted our services and can now offer the initial appointment over the telephone from the comfort of your home.
-If you prefer to talk to someone face to face, we can also offer covid secure appointments from our Glumangate office in Chesterfield and at our office in Mansfield.
+We can now offer the initial appointment over the telephone from the comfort of your home, or if you prefer to talk to someone face to face, all of our offices are now open for appointments.

-In March, the government launched a new portal, enabling solicitors to issue probate applications online.
-The view is that all probate applications will move to this method by November 2nd.
+In November 2020 the government launched a new portal, enabling solicitors to issue probate applications online.
 The good news is that our team have been working with the new portal forms since they launched and our whole team are now very familiar with the new process.
 This means that we can process your matter quickly, helping to speed up the time it takes to get the grant of probate back.
 We are expecting to see a backlog build up at the probate registry later in the year, so the sooner we get your application submitted the better.

 What do I need to do first?